tnahsar/Python-complete-guide/Lists & Tuples/README.md

 Problem 20:
 Convert a list of tuples into a dictionary.
 Example: [("name", "Prashant"), ("age", 25)] → {"name": "Prashant", "age": 25}

+# Section 5: loops, lists, sets, and indexing — perfect practice for real-world coding logic!

+Problem 21: Accept a list of integers from the user.

+Problem 22: Remove all duplicates.

+Problem 23: Sort the unique numbers in ascending order.

+Problem 24: Print the 2nd largest unique number.